You are here

 - Set Up Project

-Many of the tasks in Set Up Project come just after you Route & Submit your proposal but the project is awarded.
-Therefore you could think of some aspects of the Set Up Project phase as a Pre-Award / Post-Submission min-phase.
+Many of the tasks in Set Up Project come just after you Route & Submit your proposal but before the project is awarded.
+Therefore you could think of some aspects of the Set Up Project phase as a Pre-Award / Post-Submission mini-phase.
 This section describes what you can expect upon receiving your award and how to Set Up your project.

 After Routing and Submitting Your Proposal, there is waiting time often referred to as the Pre-Award/Post-Submission period.
 Before your Notice of Award is issued and you set up your project, the following things may need to be addressed.

 - PEERRS Training - Program for Education and Evaluation in Responsible Research and Scholarship training courses are required per university, state, and federal regulations regarding the responsible conduct of research (RCR).
 PEERRS certification may be required for participation on a study or project team, depending on your role (e.g., Principal Investigator), the funding source (e.g., NIH), and/or the type of research (e.g., human subjects).